qinjinjia/ec601_ass1/README.md

   #### Prerequesite and installation
   * In order to run the code, the OpenCV must be installed on your computer firstly.
-  * The team chose the Windows 10 as the OS, Visual Studio 2015 as the IDE and utilized the C++
+  * The team chose the Windows 10 as the OS, Visual Studio 2015 as the IDE and utilized the C++ programming language.
+  * However, the choice of OS and IDE are subject to users, the users could choose OS and IDE they preferred.

 ## More Links :link:
    #### Trello: https://trello.com/b/4fbOJMFC/buec601a1team10hw1